 - BA, Psychology & Sociology, Yonsei University, 2000

 Philart is an Assistant Professor in the Department of Cognitive and Learning Sciences and the Department of Computer Science at Michigan Tech and director of the Mind Music Machine (tri-M) Lab.
+He also directs the Center for Cyber-Human Systems at ICC (Institute of Computing and Cybersystems) at Tech.
 His research areas encompass HCI, HRI, Auditory Displays, Affective Computing, Assistive Technologies, Aesthetic Computing, and Automotive Interface Design.
-His research has yielded more than 100 publications across top peer reviewed journals and conference proceedings.
+His research has yielded more than 120 publications across top peer reviewed journals and conference proceedings.
 Now, he is editing a Handbook of Affective Sciences in H/F and HCI.
 He received his PhD from Georgia Tech in 2012.
 Previously, Philart worked at LG Electronics and was responsible for all of their automotive user interface design and sound design.
-His research has been supported by DOT (Department of Transportation), MDOT, NIH (National Institutes of Health), and MTTI (Michigan Tech Transportation Institute).
-Philart serves as an Associate Editor of MIT Journal Presence and chair elect of Affective Design Technical Committee of IEA (International Ergonomics Association).
-He has been also actively working in many international conferences as a session/program chair, program committee, and workshop organizer (ICAD, AutomotiveUI, HFES, CHI, MobileHCI, UbiComp, etc.).
-In addition, Philart has led many other industry projects in collaboration with Toyota, Hyundai-Kia Motors, General Electric, Samsung Electronics, and Panasonic Automotive, etc. His works have been recognized by awards, such as the IF Communication Design Award, and the Korean Ergonomic Design Award as well as best papers and posters in the international conferences.
+His research has been supported by NIH, DOT, MDOT, MTTI (Michigan Tech Transportation Institute) and industry partners.
+Philart serves as an Associate Editor of MIT Journal Presence and chair of Affective Design Technical Committee of IEA (International Ergonomics Association).
+He has been actively working in international conferences as a session/program chair, program committee, and workshop organizer (ICAD, AutomotiveUI, HFES, CHI, MobileHCI, UbiComp, etc.).
+In addition, Philart has led many other industry projects in collaboration with Toyota, Hyundai-Kia Motors, General Electric, Samsung Electronics, Equos Research, and Panasonic Automotive, etc. His works have been recognized by awards, such as the IF Communication Design Award, and the Korean Ergonomic Design Award as well as best papers in the flagship international conferences.

 - Human-Computer Interaction/ Human-Robot Interaction